This news organization knows from experience that you just never know what you’ll get when deposing Lafayette City Marshal Brian Pope.

 As it turns out, the bulk of that money, $120,000 in civil fees and garnishment fees from city court that are paid directly to the marshal himself, may have been paid to him illegally.

-Pope was elected to a six-year term in December 2014; his predecessor, Nickey Picard, also personally collected those fees, according to the most recent independent audit of the office's operations.
+Pope was elected to a six-year term in December 2014; his predecessor, Nickey Picard, also personally collected those fees, according to the most recent independent audit of the office's operations that was available on the legislative auditor's website.

 That practice, however, is questionable based on a 2011 opinion from the Louisiana attorney general's office concluding that Lafayette and Shreveport are excepted from a state law allowing other marshals to personally collect the fees.
 Shreveport, unlike Lafayette, has been abiding by the opinion, Assistant Chief Deputy Carl Richard tells The IND.
 In Shreveport, Richard says, the court fees are funneled into the office's discretionary fund and largely support its overall operations.